Events / Screens, the Brain and Digital Harm

 That is why this conversation needs to go beyond simple messages about “screen time.”
 The more useful questions are harder and more practical.
 What is digital use doing to sleep and concentration?
 What is it doing to emotional regulation and impulse control?
 What is it replacing in a young person’s day?
 When does online conflict start affecting school belonging, peer relationships and classroom functioning?
 And what education do schools and families need so they can respond with clarity rather than fear, confusion or hindsight?
 These are the questions this session is designed to address.

-Hosted by Nikki Bonus, and featuring Dr Mark Williams this webinar will take a deeper look at the issues young people are facing in a high-stimulation, high-pressure digital world.
+Hosted by Gemma McLean, and featuring Karen Roberston, Nikki Bonus and Dr Mark Williams this webinar will take a deeper look at the issues young people are facing in a high-stimulation, high-pressure digital world.
 A central part of the session will be a deep dive into the neuroscience led by Dr Mark Williams, exploring what current evidence suggests about screens and the developing brain, why attention, sleep, regulation and social functioning matter so much, and what adults need to understand if they want to reduce harm and support healthier development.

 This is not a webinar about blame.